Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 \subsection{General step}

 We now describe the $n$'th step of the construction.
-Denote by $N_i$ the block-NTQ group constructed on the $i$'th step, and by $N_i^j, j>i$ the image of it on the $j$'th step.
-Let $\{j_k,\ k=1,\ldots ,s\}$ be all the indices for which the top level of $N_{j_k+1}$ is different from the top level of $N_{j_k}$.
+Denote by $N_i$ the block-NTQ group constructed on the $i$'th step, and by $N_i^j, j> i$ its image on the $j$'th step.
+Fundamental sequences and block-NTQ groups obtained on the step $n-1$ are assigned to vertices $\hat v_{njks\ldots }$ of the tree $T_{EA}(G)$.